jackrwright/MemoryGame/MemoryGame/README.md

 I wrote the app in Swift 3 and Xcode 8.2.1 with a deployment target of iOS 10.2.

 ## Updated for SceneKit
-I decided to take advantage of UIStackView's auto-layout capabilities and use the resulting cell positions to position the card nodes in SceneKit.
-This turned out to be trickier than I had hoped, and it may have been simpler to just manually lay it out directly in SceneKit.
-Since this prototype was designed to demonstrate the visual attributes of SceneKit, I limited it to iPhone, portrait only.
+Since this is essentially a game played on a 2-dimensional board, I decided to take advantage of UIStackView's auto-layout capabilities and use the resulting cell positions to position the card nodes in SceneKit.

 Once you get beyond the overhead of creating your 3D environment and assets, SceneKit gives you some things for free:
 * Realistic shadows and reflections.